Dart-for-Apps/easy_stateful_builder/README.md

 A helper widget to manage the state of the app.
 Using this package, you can manage the global states easily.
-This package is always under the development and **not fully tested**, thus **I highly recommend you to use this package for your toy project.** Issues and PR are always welcome.
+This package is always under the development and **not fully tested**, thus **I highly recommend you to use this package only for your toy project.** Issues and PR are always welcome.

 I was highly inspired by the source code of `StatefulBuilder` and `GlobalKey` of basic flutter widget/object.